-In an interview given to the Lowell Sun, Ansbacher described Landmarks Orchestra as “a new orchestra that gets its name because, in general, we try to perform at landmark locations… That is our main mission: to bring historical music to historical places.”
+In an interview given to the Lowell Sun, Ansbacher describes Landmarks as “a new orchestra that gets its name because, in general, we try to perform at landmark locations… That is our main mission: to bring historical music to historical places.”

 Hatch Shell Series Begins

-Landmarks Orchestra began a nine-week concert series at the DCR’s Hatch Memorial Shell on the Esplanade.
+Landmarks begins a nine-week concert series at the DCR’s Hatch Memorial Shell on the Esplanade.
 Once this happened, our audience grew quickly.

-The city of Cambridge honored Charles Ansbacher for his core principal that art must be a part of people’s lives by naming a promontory after him at Fresh Pond.
-The Esplanade Associate and the Emerald Necklace Conservancy also honored him for bringing music to significant settings and raising awareness of the importance of open space in society.
+The city of Cambridge honors Charles Ansbacher for his core principle that art must be a part of people’s lives by naming a promontory after him at Fresh Pond.
+The Esplanade Association and the Emerald Necklace Conservancy also honor him for bringing music to significant settings and raising awareness of the importance of open space in society.

 Breaking Down Barriers

-Creation of our Breaking Down Barriers Accessibility initiative that provided more accessibility services such as American Sign Language (ASL) interpreters at each concert, reserved seating for patrons with limited mobility and text to speech programs for Blind and sight impaired patrons.
+Our Breaking Down Barriers Accessibility initiative is created.
+This provided accessibility services such as American Sign Language (ASL) interpreters at each concert, reserved seating areas, text to speech programs, and trained ambassadors to provide assistance.

 New Music Director

-Christopher Wilkins was named as the new music director after the passing of Charles Ansbacher in 2010.
+Christopher Wilkins is named as the new music director after the passing of Charles Ansbacher in 2010.

 'I Have a Dream' Commission

-Commemorating the 50th anniversary Martin Luther King Jr.’s “I Have a Dream” speech, the program included pieced that represented themes in King’s speech.
-Landmarks wanted to provide an ASL translation of the speech.
-Since there were none that existed, Landmarks commissioned the very first one to be made, with the blessing of the King estate.
+Commemorating the 50th anniversary of Martin Luther King Jr.’s “I Have a Dream” speech, Landmarks presents a concert included pieces that represent themes in King’s speech.
+We wanted to provide an ASL translation of the speech.
+Since there were none that existed, we commissioned the very first one to be made, with the blessing of the King estate.
 The translation was performed at the Hatch Shell concert on August 28, 2013.

 'Deep River' Concert

-Landmarks and One City Choir performed a concert titled, “Deep River,” referencing the famous spiritual.
-The program contained only music written by Black Americans with one of the highlights including selections from the musical, Show Boat, which has been long criticized for promoting harmful Black stereotypes.
-Landmarks held a panel at WBUR’s CitySpace titled, “Who Should Sing Ol’ Man River?” which invited panelists and audience members to look at how race has been portrayed in musical theatre and the concert stage over the years and how race relations continue to be an undercurrent of American music in present times.
+Landmarks and One City Choir perform a concert titled, “Deep River,” referencing the famous spiritual.
+The program contained only music written by Black Americans, including selections from the musical Show Boat, which has been long criticized for promoting harmful Black stereotypes.
+Landmarks held a panel at WBUR’s CitySpace titled, “Who Should Sing Ol’ Man River?”
+Panelists and audience members discussed how race has been portrayed in musical theatre and the concert stage in the past and present.

 Landmarks & COVID

-Due to the Coronavirus pandemic, all of Landmarks programs were made to go virtual, including a series called “Interludes” which featured unique stories and beautiful music to bring comfort, solace and joy in a period of great uncertainty.
+Due to the Coronavirus pandemic, all of Landmarks programs go virtual.
+We created a series called “Interludes,” which featured unique stories and beautiful music to bring comfort, solace and joy in a period of great uncertainty.

 Return to Live Music

-Celebrating Landmarks 20th season, and after over a year with virtual programming, the 2021 season opened with an uplifting in-person performance titled “Lift Ev’ry Voice” performed July 16, 2021 at Bethel AME Church in Jamaica Plain and July 18, 2021 at Arlington Street Church.
+Celebrating Landmarks 20th season, and after over a year with virtual programming, our 2021 season is fully in-person!
+We began with an uplifting performance titled “Lift Ev’ry Voice” performed July 16, 2021 at Bethel AME Church in Jamaica Plain and July 18, 2021 at Arlington Street Church.

 2021 & Beyond